Massage Therapy in Portland, OR

 Swedish massage is the most common therapy used.
 It is basically a full-body technique that employs quick and brisk strokes focusing on relaxation and increasing circulation throughout the body.
 It is performed by using a system of long gliding strokes, kneading, and friction techniques on the more superficial layers of muscles.
 This is generally done in the direction of blood flow toward the heart, combined with active and passive movements of the joints.
 This therapy also helps in improving the range of motion and relieving muscle tension.

 Back Neck and Shoulder Massage is a deeply relaxing massage.
-It is centered on alleviating built-up stress and muscle tension in all areas around the neck, shoulders and across the back.
-This improves circulation and posture, relaxes muscles and improves flexibility.
-This therapy is also known to relieve tension headaches, strengthen the immune system and help to ease the feelings of depression.
+It is centered on alleviating built-up stress and muscle tension in all areas around the neck, shoulders, and across the back.
+This improves circulation and posture, relaxes muscles, and improves flexibility.
+This therapy is also known to relieve tension headaches, strengthen the immune system and help to ease feelings of depression.

 This massage therapy addresses the special needs of pregnant women.
 This massage is tailored to ease stress, improve circulation, and soothe the mind as their bodies undergo the dramatic changes occurring during and after pregnancy.
 Prenatal massage can make a significant difference to the wellness of a mother and subsequently the child.

 How Laurelhurst Chiropractic Can Help In Can Help With Massage Therapy